TySheehan/dpdk-pingpong/README.md

 The client sends a packet to server as a `ping`, then the server returns it back to client as a `pong`.
 The client records such ping-pong round trip time.

-`Note` that the following steps have been evaluated on 2 Ubuntu 18.04 virtual machines (KVM) with DPDK 19.05.
+`Note` that the following steps have been evaluated on 2 Ubuntu 18.04 virtual machines (KVM) with DPDK 19.05 and Fedora 33 with DPDK 21.02

 ## Prepare